hugojarkoff/rapGPT/README.md

 Train a GPT-like model to generate French rap lyrics.

-Mostly a fun and educational personal project, learning how to design and train a GPT-like architecture from scratch.
+Essentially a fun and educational personal project, learning how to design and train a GPT-like architecture from scratch.

 ## 0. Dependencies management
 This project uses [Rye](https://rye-up.com/).
 Make sure it's installed in your system.